MasterTemple/NexusForce/README.md

 1. Enemy stats and attacks

 # Contact
-If you have any questions regarding use or any suggestions for features, feel free to contact me on Discord at `MasterTemple#0233` (my ID is `789705048035688458` just in case my name is changed)
+If you have any questions regarding use or any suggestions for features, feel free to contact me on Discord at `MasterTemple#0233` (my ID is `789705048035688458` just in case my name is changed).
+Find me in the [LEGO Universe Community Hub](https://discord.gg/Yz8yEmZ)!